Jamespino20/Kaban/README.md

 # Asenso | The Shared Treasury

 **Iyong pondo, ating Asenso.**
 A modern, microfinancing digital lending SaaS platform designed for Filipino cooperatives and micro-entrepreneurs.
-Kaban provides low-interest, transparent, and secure financial services with a focus on community and growth.
+Asenso provides low-interest, transparent, and secure financial services with a focus on community and growth.

 ![Kaban Hero Preview](kaban-web/public/images/kaban_growth.png)